acacereswright/acacereswright.github.io/work.md

 title: Work Experience
 ---

-#### Data and Analytics Intern, s-cubed: Strategic Sustainability Solutions.
+#### Data and Analytics Intern, S-cubed: Strategic Sustainability Solutions.
 September 2024 - Present

-I am interning at [s-cubed](https://www.scubed-sustainability.com/), where I am analyzing financial and environmental to identify sustainable and profitable business practices.
+I am interning at [S-cubed: Strategic Sustainability Solutions](https://www.scubed-sustainability.com/), where I am analyzing financial and environmental to identify sustainable and profitable business practices.
 My work is done primarily in python using software packages such as pandas and matplotlib.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present

 I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
+Currently, I am researching prominence and discussions of conspiracy theories during the 2020 US election and attempting to relate emergence and discussions to certain events that occurred.

-The primary focus of my research has been to develop tool for automatic stance detection using Large Language Models.
+Previously, I developed tools for automatic stance detection using Large Language Models.
 A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

 Various aspects of our work will appear in the following conferences: